LUMII-Syslab/viziquer-tools/README.md

 ### Data schema uploading

 An existing SQL database schema script (like the ones in `./db/init/pg` directory) can be executed against the database instance to create a new schema.
-Manual updates of tables `schemata` and `endpoints` in the `public` schema are needed to make this information accessible from the visual environment.
+Manual updates of tables `schemata` and `endpoints` in the `public` schema are needed to make this information accessible from the visual environment
+(auto-update of these tables is performed for schemas loaded during the fresh start (restart from scratch) of the system).

 ## (Re)starting from scratch